flintlib/flint/doc/source/introduction.rst

 univariate and multivariate polynomials over most of these rings.

 FLINT also has some multithreading capabilities.
-To this end, the library is threadsafe, with few exceptions noted in the appropriate place and a number of key functions have multithreaded implementations.
+To this end, the library is threadsafe, with few exceptions noted in the appropriate place, and a number of key functions have multithreaded implementations.

 Maintainers and Authors